LBHackney-IT/Data-Platform-Playbook/docs/dap-airflow/onboarding/access-my-service-data-history.md

       ![Fig 6](../images/access-my-service-data-history-six.png)

-      * We prefer not to overburden Data Analysts with data partitioning overheads when developing their transformation queries.

-      * Document 1.4.2 takes care of that ► [DPF-185 DOCUMENTATION 1.4.2 Access my current service data from Amazon Athena](https://docs.google.com/document/d/183-wviy16D1AGEO4UuoSxnjz8rNsuNvD5tP1PLRJF0M/edit?usp=sharing)

-      But it helps to be aware of the fundamental differences between a traditional database and a data lake that records the entire history of our data.
+   It helps to become familiar with the fundamental differences between a traditional database and a data lake that records the entire history of our data.

-   * Because tables are ingested or otherwise transformed daily (the most common frequency), each table folder, in the S3 data lake, must be subdivided by **generation**, so that the underlying technology of the data platform can quickly access the only current data needed for its transformation.
+   * Because tables are ingested or otherwise transformed daily (the most common frequency), each table folder, in the S3 data lake, must be subdivided by it's **generation**, so the underlying technology of the data platform can quickly access either current data, or specified previous data, needed for transformations.

    * Generations are organized hierarchically using S3 folders represented by the following partition column strings:
       * ***Year*** eg. “**import\_year**” eg. ‘2024’ (the current year)